Clotilde de Vaux

-Clotilde de Vaux, born Clotilde Marie (April 3, 1815 in Paris – April 5, 1846 in Paris), was a French intellectual known to have inspired the French philosopher Auguste Comte's Religion of Humanity.
+Clotilde de Vaux, born Clotilde Marie (April 3, 1815 – April 5, 1846), was a French intellectual known to have inspired the French philosopher Auguste Comte's Religion of Humanity.

 Biography

 Early life and education

 Charlotte Clotilde Josephine Marie was born in Paris on April 3, 1815.
 She was the daughter of Simon Marie (1775–1855) an infantry captain in Napoleon's Grande Armée from a modest background, and Henriette Josephine de Ficquelmont (1780–1843), member of an old but impoverished noble family of Lorraine.

 The financial situation of her father, retired Captain Marie, was dire for a household with a wife and three children: Clotilde (born in 1815), Maximilian (born in 1819) and Leon (born in 1820) therefore, her father was given the office of tax collector in Méru near Paris to help him.

 Clotilde spent her childhood in Méru with her two younger brothers Maximilien and Leon.
 Clotilde de Vaux was educated at the Maison d'éducation de la Légion d'honneur.